iamastic/CrowBox2.0/Project Documentation/Write Up/Plan.md

     * Use of Angular
     * Progression of the website - using surveys, observations, interviews to generate feedback on each prototype of the website
     * Brief walkthrough of each prototype
-    * Final Implementation of key aspects: The charts, the globe, offline mode, troubleshoot/status update, profile and settings
+    * Final Implementation of key aspects: The charts, the globe, offline mode, troubleshoot/status update, profile and settings.
+This should also be inline with the User Stories.
+    * Progression of the Data Schema - the various drafts and how it improved - removing too many nested structures
+    * The Third and Final User Journey - Making an account on the website and using it
+    * Developing the UI and UX - getting feedback on this
+    * Deployment on Firebase Hosting - the advantages and disadvantages to this (critical)
+    * Bugs and Issues solved (or unsolved)

+* Section 4
+  * Evaluation
     *